ACmagic/gambit3/readme.md

 accepts the inverse scenario of the advertised line.
 The last type of product is a credit.
 To purchase and accept lines credits will be used.

+### Lines and Advertised Lines

+When a customer first enters the exchange they will be able to pick an open event.
+Once they have choosen an open events they will be able to create a prediction on the event.
+The customer will be able to do this for x number events.
+Once the customer is finished they will visit their slip and fill additional details such as; min and max bet, odds, quantity available.
+The customer will than go through the checkout process.
+Once the checkout process is complete advertised line will be created.
+The advertised line will represent a single customers line.
+There may be x number of advertised lines with the same exact predictions but only a single line with same predictions.
+Advertised lines are created in a background job that will run in a deferred queue with priority.
+This done do to the added overhead of checking whether a matching line already exists, updating cached aggregate data, and creating the advertised line.

+### Accepted Lines

 ## Quotes and Sales

 Keeping with the philosophy of an ecomm set-up orders are divided between two parts: quotes and sales.
 A quote